lowlevelmetal/audio-rtmp-example/README.md

 # audio-rtmp-example

 ## Preface
+I used this python library https://github.com/Eittipat/pyrtmp and modified its example program

 RTMP is a backwards protocol.
 The RTMP server ingests audio/video from a client.
 In my code comments I explain how you would typically handle different kinds of RTMP packets.